James Stockdale: Prisoner of war

 Early in Stockdale's captivity, his wife, Sybil Stockdale, organized The League of American Families of POWs and MIAs, with other wives of servicemen who were in similar circumstances.
 By 1968, she and her organization, which called for the president and the U.S. Congress to publicly acknowledge the mistreatment of the POWs (something that had never been done despite evidence of gross mistreatment), gained the attention of the American press.
 Sybil Stockdale personally made these demands known at the Paris Peace Talks.

-Stockdale was one of eleven U.S. military prisoners known as the "Alcatraz Gang": George Thomas Coker, USN; George G. McKnight, USAF; Jeremiah Denton, USN (who had graduated with Stockdale from the Naval Academy); Harry Jenkins, USN; Sam Johnson, USAF; James Mulligan, USN; Howard Rutledge, USN; Robert Shumaker, USN (originator of the name "Hanoi Hilton"); Ronald Storz, USAF (died in captivity); and Nels Tanner, USN.
-Because they had been resistance leaders they were separated from other captives and placed in solitary confinement in "Alcatraz", a special facility in a courtyard behind the North Vietnamese Ministry of National Defense, located about one mile away from Hỏa Lò Prison.
-In Alcatraz, each of the prisoners were kept in an individual windowless and concrete cell measuring 3 by 9 ft with a light bulb kept on around the clock, and locked in leg irons each night.
-Of the eleven, Storz died in captivity there in 1970.
+Stockdale was one of eleven U.S. military prisoners known as the "Alcatraz Gang".
+Owing to their reputation as resistance leaders, they were separated from other captives and placed in solitary confinement in "Alcatraz", a special facility in a courtyard behind the North Vietnamese Ministry of National Defense, located about one mile away from Hỏa Lò Prison.
+They were imprisoned in windowless, concrete cells measuring 3 by 9 ft with a light bulb kept on around the clock, and locked in leg irons each night.